 Like the other day, when I hiked part of the Harzer Hexenstieg from Thale to Treseburg.

 Starting in Thale, you can choose from different trails.
 I took the Harzer Hexenstieg, because a Witches Trail sounds kind of appealing.
 To coordinate, you just have to remember a little sign with a witch on.
 Follow the witches which are flocked on the trees along the way.

 While driving to Thale, I was annoyed that I forget to pack the tick repellent, but luckily the forest staff is one step ahead of their hikers.
 They put a little box up.
 You put money in and spray your body with repellent.
 In my opinion, a very good invention.

 The trail is versatile: steep uphill, rocky, bridges, stones, cross-country.
 Slopes have handrails, so you can take your time and safety.

 Be careful, the Hexenstieg passes a river.
-At one point my brother thought he should test the temperature of the water and promptly slips into the water.
+At one point, my brother thought he should test the temperature of the water and promptly slipped into the water.
 (I’m still laughing by the way)